rabbitstack/fibratus/CONTRIBUTING.md

 If you want to run Fibratus in rule engine mode, follow the next steps:

-- run the systray server or disable the systray alert sender in the configuration file.
-You can start the systray server by running the `.\cmd\fibratus\fibratus-systray.exe` binary.
 - modify the configuration file to set the location to the rule files.
 Go to the `filters` section, and specify the absolute path to the `Rules` and `Macros` directories of this repository.
   ```
   filters: